-Dealer finance is when the dealer contacts their bank or loan company and helps you arrange a loan for the car.
+Dealer finance is when the dealer contacts their preferred bank or financier and helps you arrange a loan for the car via them.
 They make all the arrangements while you do very little.
-Sounds ideal!
+Sounds ideal doesn't it?

-A car loan is when the buyer (that’s you) applies for a loan from the bank, credit union, or a loan company.
+A car loan is when the buyer (that’s you!) applies for a loan with a broker like us, or direct from the bank, credit union, or a finance company.
 You arrange all the details of the loan yourself.
 You then use the money to purchase the car from the dealer for cash.

 It’s an all too familiar situation.
 A buyer picks a car, goes over all the details, then has an ‘oh I forgot about that’ moment when the dealer asks if they’ll need to finance the car.
 And for this reason, so many buyers simply go with the flow and opt for dealer finance.
 But that’s not the only reason why finance might seem like a good option.